rehierl/node-tree-outliner/algorithm-about.md

 <!-- ======================================================================= -->
 ## Implied headings

-During tree traversal, the following statements can be made:
+During tree traversal, the following states can be observed:

 0. A section object is created and automatically opened for associations (i.e. `(section.heading == null)` is true).
-1. A section is still open, but no heading element was associated with it (i.e. `(section.heading == null)` is still true).
+1. A section is still open, but no heading was associated with it (i.e. `(section.heading == null)` is still true).
 2. The first heading element within an open section was entered and associated with that section (i.e. `(section.heading != null)` is true - step F.1.1).
-3. A section has ended, but *a heading* element was associated with it (i.e. `(section.heading != null)` remains to be true).
+3. A section has ended and *a heading* element was associated with it (i.e. `(section.heading != null)` remains to be true).
-4. A section has ended, but *no heading* element was associated with it (i.e. `(section.heading == null)` remains to be true).
+4. A section has ended and *no heading* element was associated with it (i.e. `(section.heading == null)` remains to be true).

-The following statements can be made:
+From these states, the following statements can be derived:

 1. The expression `(section.heading == null)` is true for sections that have *no heading* and that are either *open or closed*.